-- 1. Require employees who have tested positive for designated communicable diseases to remain home in accordance with the Health and Medical Services Procedural Guideline for Exposure, Suspected, or Confirmed Positive Covid-19 Students, Employees, and Visitors (See Appendix 83). - 2.
-Require each department to track absences to look for possible infection trends. - 3.
+1. Require employees who have tested positive for designated communicable diseases to remain home in accordance with the Health and Medical Services Procedural Guideline for Exposure, Suspected, or Confirmed Positive Covid-19 Students, Employees, and Visitors (See Appendix).

+- 2. Require each department to track absences to look for possible infection trends. - 3.
 Wear appropriate personal protective equipment including masks provided to café staff daily or when soiled. - 4.
 Adhere to physical distancing in the workplace. - 5.
 Stagger lunch times to allow for physical distancing and provide box lunches for staff. - 6.
 Allow for removal of personal protective equipment when eating or drinking during breaks and/or lunch. - 7.
-Prohibit employees from bringing food from home or from storing any personal food items in building refrigeration.
+Prohibit employees from storing any personal food items in building refrigeration.